Master’s Degrees in Physical Science

 There are 13 colleges that offer a master’s degree in physical sciences.
 Learn more about the most popular 13 below:

 The 5th most popular school in the country for physical sciences majors who are seeking their master's degree is Georgia Southern University.
 Each year, around 26,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,986 per year.
 During the most recent year for which we have data, 7 people received their master's degree in physical sciences from GaSou.
-About 60% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 47% were women.

 Explore Major by State